Ed Price (American football)

 Edwin Booth Price (January 12, 1909 – March 1, 1976) was an American football, basketball, and baseball player and coach of football.
 He served as the head football coach at the University of Texas at Austin from 1951 to 1956, compiling a record of 33–27–1.
 After Blair Cherry's abrupt resignation, Price was promoted to head coach.
 In his first three seasons, Price carried over the success of Dana X. Bible and Cherry, leading the Longhorns to three winning seasons and two Southwest Conference titles.
 In 1954, Texas went 4–5–1, its first losing season in 15 years.
-After capping off three losing seasons in a row with a 1–9 season, the worst record in school history, Price tendered his resignation in 1956.
+After capping off three consecutive losing seasons with a 1–9 season, the worst record in school history, Price tendered his resignation in 1956.
 He stayed on at Texas, first in the physical education department and later as assistant dean of students.
 Price died on March 1, 1976, at his home in Austin, Texas.